CeruleanSonar/AutoFirmware/Tracker650Readme 2025-05-06.txt

 May 2025
 - Many changes related to Omnitrack functionality
 - Added web server for configuration -- see user manual
+- Changed Discovery protocol not current Cerulean Sonar format -- you will need to update CeruleanTracker

 November 2024
 - Compatibility fixes for new versions of BlueOS